Date Updated: 09/03/2025

 • Is anyone at home sick with diarrhea, or has anyone at home been hospitalized in the last several weeks?

-• Do you have ulcerative colitis or Crohn's disease?
+• Do you have inflammatory bowel disease?

 • Are you being treated for any other medical conditions?